 This is a transcript of an interview with self-advocates who were members of our predecessor, the UM National Task Force on Developmental Disabilities.
-We believe that it is an important part of our heritage.
-It is also a reminder that one distinction of the Committee is that it has at least one self-advocate in its membership, and several members who live with disabilities.
+We believe that it is an important part of our heritage as a Task Force.
+It is also a reminder that one distinction of the Task force is that it has at least one self-advocate in its membership, and several members who live with disabilities.

 Jay: "When I was called that, it made me feel like an outcast, like I didn't belong."

 Darcel: "It made me feel small, like I couldn't do anything."

 John: "I hate it.
 It was used like a bad name."